 We are a family of learners who trust each other and work together

-to ensure all are successful.
+to ensure all are safe and successful.

 PES Updates - Message from Mr. Angeloni - UPDATED